webrtc-rs/webrtc/examples/README.md

 - [x] [RTP Forwarder](rtp-forwarder): The rtp-forwarder example demonstrates how to forward your audio/video streams using RTP.
 - [x] [RTP to WebRTC](rtp-to-webrtc): The rtp-to-webrtc example demonstrates how to take RTP packets sent to a webrtc-rs process into your browser.
 - [x] [Simulcast](simulcast): The simulcast example demonstrates how to accept and demux 1 Track that contains 3 Simulcast streams.
 It then returns the media as 3 independent Tracks back to the sender.
+- [ ] [ICE Restart](ice-restart): The ice-restart demonstrates webrtc-rs ICE Restart abilities.
+- [ ] [ICE Single Port](ice-single-port): The ice-single-port demonstrates webrtc-rs ability to serve many PeerConnections on a single port.
+- [ ] [Swap Tracks](swap-tracks): The swap-tracks demonstrates how to swap multiple incoming tracks on a single outgoing track.

 #### Data Channel API
 - [x] [Data Channels](data-channels): The data-channels example shows how you can send/recv DataChannel messages from a web browser.